|

 • Entry: Pick up, Sweep and Mop

-I normally go through the chores in the order listed and try to get everything except the kitchen floors, entry and living room done in the morning while Layla is awake.
 She likes to help clean too!
 She got a little cleaning set for her birthday and I often give her a paper towel and let her wipe chairs or cupboards or the stove off.
-She kind of has the classic firstborn orderly streak in her.
+She has the classic firstborn orderly streak in her.

-Then, once she is down for her nap I finish the kitchen floors, entry area, and living room.
-I like to light candles as I finish and I love the smell of my Mrs Meyer’s Clean Day lavender multipurpose cleaner.
+I currently use the Mrs Meyer’s Clean Day lavender multipurpose cleaner.
 I used to make my own cleaner, but in an effort to make my life easier while in the pregnant/newborn stage I bought this cleaner and I’m so glad I did!
 It smells heavenly and makes me want to clean my house.
 Seriously.

 It takes me about 3-4 hours to clean everything, but that’s with lots of starts and stops and with Layla around.
 I’m sure if she was gone (and I had my usual energy levels) I could knock it out faster.
 It has gotten easier each week as I keep up with the same things and get my “flow” down.
-I randomly add in extra tasks as I seem them like wiping down cupboards, baseboards, etc. I like to rock out to upbeat music or listen to my favorite podcasts while cleaning.

 living room clean